How Much Does It Cost To File Bankruptcy?

 How Much Does Bankruptcy Cost?

 Bankruptcy costs can range from $400-$3,000 or more.
-There’s not one answer for “How much does it cost to file bankruptcy?”
-The total cost will largely depend on your financial situation, the complexity of your case, the type of bankruptcy you file, and if you choose to hire a bankruptcy attorney.
+The total cost will largely depend on the complexity of your case, the type of bankruptcy you file, and if you choose to hire a bankruptcy attorney.

-• Credit counseling course fees (may be waived for eligible filers)
+Credit counseling course fees, which can range from $10–$50 per course (may be waived for eligible filers)

 What Are the Bankruptcy Court Filing Fees?

-Your court filing fee depends on the type of bankruptcy you are filling.
+Your court filing fee depends on the type of bankruptcy you are filing.
 There are six types of bankruptcy you can file: Chapter 7, 9, 11,12, 13, and 15.
-We will be focusing on two most common types of bankruptcy: Chapter 7 and Chapter 13.
+We will be focusing on the two most common types of bankruptcy: Chapter 7 and Chapter 13.

 What Is the Fee To File Chapter 7?

 The bankruptcy court filing fee for Chapter 7 bankruptcy is $338.
-It’s due when the bankruptcy petition is filed, unless the court grants an exception to this rule.
-If you need help paying your filing fee you request to pay the court filing fee in installments or ask for a fee waiver.
+It’s due when you file your bankruptcy petition (paperwork), unless the court grants an exception to this rule.
+If you need help paying your filing fee you can request to pay the court filing fee in installments or ask for a fee waiver.

 How To Pay Your Court Filing Fee in Installments

 You can request to pay the filing fee in installments to the Bankruptcy Court.
-This allows you to immediately receive bankruptcy protection (via the automatic stay), even if you can’t pay the full filing fee upfront.
+This allows you to immediately receive bankruptcy protection (via the automatic stay) from debt collectors, even if you can’t pay the full filing fee upfront.
 This can be particularly helpful for those who are at risk for wage garnishment or foreclosure.

 If you want to pay your filing fee in installments, fill out the installment application and submit it to the court.
 You’ll also want to find out how much your bankruptcy district charges as a down payment.
 The down payment counts towards the total fee and each bankruptcy district sets its own minimum.
 You can find this information online or ask your local bankruptcy court clerk.